daylinmorgan/brain/slipbox/6rgi-programming-languages.md

 ## Nim

-Felt like coming back to an old friend warts and all.
+Felt like coming back to an old friend, warts and all.

 ## Nix